 God on the Fly?
 The Work of Airport Chaplains.
 This project explores chapels and chaplaincy at the twenty largest airports in the United States.
 It considers the history of airport chaplaincy in the States asking how and why it was started, how it spread, and what kinds of religious and spiritual spaces and support are offered to travelers today.
-Particular attention is paid to how airport chaplains have negotiated and advocated for their work and how they think about religious diversity.
+Particular attention is paid to how airport chaplains have negotiated and advocated for their work, created and re-created chapel spaces, and thought and acted around religious diversity.